 If your mind conveniently begins to race once your head hits the pillow at night, keeping a journal can fix that.
 If you sometimes feel like you don’t have someone to talk to or you feel like someone just “won’t understand”, keeping a journal can fix that.
 If you’re just having a bad day and need to get something off your chest (without writing a strong-worded Facebook status or tweet for the whole world to see), keeping a journal can fix that.

-It’s kind of like a self-guided support group…for one.
+It’s kind of like a support group…for one.
+No fear of judgement because it’s for your eyes and your eyes only.

 It doesn’t necessarily need to be just a “problem solver”.
 It can be a great tool to keep track of your goals or your personal development.
 It can be used to preserve the treasured experiences in your life.
 How cool would it be to look back a year from now and see how much you have changed?
 You can flip through a few pages and be instantly transported back to a happy moment.